kubernetes/kubernetes/docs/design/security.md

-# Security in Kubernetes
+# Security in LMKTFY

-Kubernetes should define a reasonable set of security best practices that allows processes to be isolated from each other, from the cluster infrastructure, and which preserves important boundaries between those who manage the cluster, and those who use the cluster.
+LMKTFY should define a reasonable set of security best practices that allows processes to be isolated from each other, from the cluster infrastructure, and which preserves important boundaries between those who manage the cluster, and those who use the cluster.

-While Kubernetes today is not primarily a multi-tenant system, the long term evolution of Kubernetes will increasingly rely on proper boundaries between users and administrators.
+While LMKTFY today is not primarily a multi-tenant system, the long term evolution of LMKTFY will increasingly rely on proper boundaries between users and administrators.
 The code running on the cluster must be appropriately isolated and secured to prevent malicious parties from affecting the entire cluster.

 ## High Level Goals